What are the parts of speech in Spanish?

 México

 See the list of the 22 prepositions.
-It’s a good idea to memorize them and their meaning.

 Once you can express relationships, you can connect full ideas using conjunctions.